23 Comments

 Ronald Raadsen's avatar

-I don't think the better focus is on greed and corruption.
+I think the better focus is on greed and corruption.
 These have been spiraling.
 It just happens to be in a capitalist system.
 Aristotle noted that greed is a contagion.
 We need to build a control system that prevents greed from hijacking the economic system.
 One thing I would like to see in a system is the re-enforcement of anti-trust laws.
 Companies have become too big and too powerful, which translates into their leaders being too powerful.

 Rick Schwenk's avatar